-John Grant Lund was a feisty showman and self-made millionaire known locally as “The Real Estate King of Canby”.
+John Grant Lund was a feisty showman and self-made millionaire known locally as the real estate king of Canby.
 As one of southwestern Minnesota’s first land speculators, he was known to meet incoming trains filled with prospective settlers at the depot.
 Accompanied by a full band, Lund would take center stage in a vest decorated with brass buttons, a bandmaster’s cap, and a cornet that he would blow to call attention to his sales pitch.
 The colorful show worked.
 In 1889 alone, Lund sold more than 60,000 acres of land in Yellow Medicine County and had another 100,000 acres of wild and improved land for sale through the Lund Land Agency.

 In August of 1890, Lund swept into the offices of the Canby News to announce that he was planning to build a “palatial residence” to the north of the park square.
-He requested that his announcement was to be printed in the newspaper the next day.
+He requested that his announcement was printed in the newspaper the next day.
 So, it wasn’t a surprise to the folks in Canby when several loads of lumber arrived in town and were stacked on a sprawling corner lot in April 1891.
-The Canby News reported that Lund planned to, “put up a very fine residence from modern plans”.
+The Canby News reported that Lund planned to “put up a very fine residence from modern plans.”
 Lund hired as many carpenters as he could find to build his house in the shortest amount of time possible.
 In fact, John and Flora moved into their new home just 49 days after construction began.

 Their new residence was a simple, two-story, vernacular-style home of about 1,200 square feet.
-The most modern feature was added in 1895–gas plant in the basement that allowed gas to be pumped throughout the house to the light fixtures, meaning that the home could be lit by gas rather than kerosene.
+The most modern feature was added in 1895–a gas plant in the basement that allowed gas to be pumped throughout the house to the light fixtures.
+This meant that the home could be lit by gas rather than kerosene.

 The beginning of a new decade inspired the Lunds to construct an extensive addition and significant update to their home.
-Lund had become a bonafide millionaire due to extensive real estate sales by the Lund Land Agency, which had established several new branches in North Dakota, South Dakota, and Iowa.
+Lund had become a bonafide millionaire due to extensive real estate sales by the Lund Land Agency, which established several new branches in North Dakota, South Dakota, and Iowa.
 He also organized and chartered several banks in southern Minnesota and eastern South Dakota.

-The simple home was transformed into a Queen Anne-style masterpiece.
-The original structure was now only a small portion in the southwestern corner of the new home.
-The newest portions of the house featured a two-story tower with a recessed porch, sweeping porches on the first level, several balconies, and stained glass windows.
-Inside, the first floor contained a grand entryway, two parlors, a library, dining room, kitchen with large pantry, and a bathroom.
+The simple home was transformed into a Queen Anne-style masterpiece around the turn of the century.
+The original structure became a small portion of the southwestern corner of the new home that enveloped it.
+The new part of the house featured a two-story tower with a recessed porch, sweeping porches on the first level, several balconies, and stained glass windows.
+Inside, the first floor consisted of a grand entryway, two parlors, a library, dining room, kitchen with large pantry, and a bathroom.
 The second floor had five bedrooms, a billiard room, and plenty of storage space.
 Outside, a fieldstone fence was added.
-The Canby News noted that “This stone is odd, yet there is a charm about it which tends to make its surroundings home-like and unique.”
+The Canby News noted: “This stone is odd, yet there is a charm about it which tends to make its surroundings home-like and unique.”

 Shortly after Nella’s death in 1978, the home was listed on the National Register of Historic Places.
 Today, the Lund house is operated as a historic house museum.
 Tours of John and Flora’s home are offered throughout the summer.
 The building that housed the Lund Land Agency is still located at 123 St Olaf Ave N.